NeuroTechX/ntx_slack_archive/devices.md

  >Hit me in the DM and id be more then happy to hop on a chat and get you back to hacking!

+5/6/2017 10:26 AM

+ **nicomaque.jette** :

+ >thanks aj !
+I've found a way to validate the upload (turning the LED to HIGH/LOW each time in the Arduino sketch) and doing so somehow it worked each time and my script in CPP files all worked as supposed